gavinmcfarland/gridlover-mixin/README.md

 - `$unit` Set which unit you would like the measurements to be outputted to.
 Choose from `"px"`, `"em"`, `"rem"`, or `"pxrem"`.
 Use `"pxrem"` when you want rems with a pixel fallback.
 - `$base-font-size` Set to the font size of your body copy.
 All typographical elements are calculated from this base font size.
 - `$line-height-scale` Set the scale for the vertical rhythm of your typography.
-- `$scale-factor` Set the scale for the relationship of font sizes between each typographical element.
+- `$font-scale` Set the scale for the relationship of font sizes between each typographical element.
 - `$true-scale` Set to `true` if you would prefer the font size to be a direct multiple of the `font-size` multiplier (unfortunately this feature only works in SASS and Stylus currently).

 Example